GNS3/gns3-server/docs/notifications.rst

 link.created
 ------------

-Link has been created.
-Note that a link when created is not yet connected to both part.
+A link has been created.
+Note that a link is not connected to any node when it is created.

 .. literalinclude:: api/notifications/link.created.json